dnewcome/jstle/README.md

 such as [RDF JSON](http://n2.talis.com/wiki/RDF_JSON_Specification) are relatively verbose, allowing only minimal levels of expressiveness and limited ability to avoid repetition.
-Languages such as Turtle are terse and easily written, but must be parsed as text and cannot be manipulated easily in its source representation.
+Languages such as Turtle are terse and easily written, but must be parsed as text and cannot be manipulated easily in their source representation.
 Jstle was born of a desire to have a Turtle-like language that was able to be programmatically processed directly using Javascript.